The Ultimate Guide To Thanksgiving Emails: Ideas & Tips

 Good timing matters a lot for your email campaign because it affects open rates, sales, and even your brand’s reputation.
 Follow these simple steps and your Thanksgiving emails will be a success:

 1. Maximize the possible buying period by sending your emails in advance.
-Start the campaign several days before the holiday –– it is possible that people will have other things to worry about on a festive day, and they may not read your message.
-A good time for a Thanksgiving email is at least the day before the date.
+Start the campaign several days before the holiday — it is possible that your subscribers will have other things to worry about on a festive day, and they may not read your message.
+In 2023, 59% of people started browsing and buying even before November.
+A good time for a Thanksgiving email is at least a day before the date.
+Plan your campaigns and schedule a holiday email series using automation.

 2. To stand out from the crowd, you can send your emails a week after Thanksgiving.
-According to Adobe Analytics, it is also a great time for holiday shopping.
+For example, you can let your contacts know that the holiday sale has been extended or is still ongoing.

 How to write a perfect Thanksgiving email